 Follow this step-by-step guide to rebuilding the bottom end of a Yamaha R6 motorcycle.
 Print out this walk-through for reference, and watch the video above to familiarize yourself with the process.
 Check out our Yamaha R6 engine parts diagrams to see how the R6 motor fits together.

-Tools and Parts Needed - Yamaha Engine Rebuild Bottom Install
+Tools and Parts Needed - Yamaha YZF-R6 Engine Rebuild Bottom Install

 - Ratchet and extensions

 - 5mm, 6mm, 8mm,10mm Allens

 - 10mm wrench